 The Underground features in fiction quite a bit.
-Transport for London will let you film down there, with permission They even have a webpage dedicated to filming there
+Transport for London will let you film down there if you ask permission first.
+They even have a webpage dedicated to filming there

 .
 They'd happily let you do simple scenes down there, a murder or two at most, but they'd draw the line at a mass shoot-out or a terrorist attack (for obvious reasons

 ).
-The places they'll often let you use are Aldwych (a closed station on a closed branch), the closed Jubilee Line platforms at Charing Cross and the closed Down Street station.
+The places they'll often let you use are Aldwych (a closed station on a closed branch, usually used for historical settings), the closed Jubilee Line platforms at Charing Cross (usually used for contemporary tube scenes) and the closed Down Street station.